Leukotrienes, Lipoxins and Related Eicosanoids

 In the second step, 15S-HPETE or the reduced form 15S-HETE is acted upon by a 5‑lipoxygenase in polymorphonuclear neutrophils to form first an epoxy intermediate, i.e., 5S,6S‑epoxy-15S-hydroxy-ETE and then, depending on the cell type, by hydrolases to form either 5S,6R,15S-trihydroxy-7E,9E,11Z,13E-eicosatetraenoic acid (LXA4), or to 5S,14R,15S-trihydroxy-6Z,8E,10Z,12Z-eicosatetraenoic acid (LXB4).
 The stereochemistry of the 15S‑hydroxyl group is retained in both products.
 This pathway not only leads to lipoxin biosynthesis but also reduces leukotriene formation, so that there is an inverse relationship in the production of these two classes of lipid mediator in human leukocytes.

 In contrast to the trans-cellular pathway, both steps can occur in macrophages alone, i.e., in a single cell type.
-A complex sequence of reactions is involved beginning with activation of toll-like receptor 4 (TLR4), a receptor for endotoxins, which leads to accumulation of the cyclooxygenase-2-derived lipoxin precursor 15-HETE esterified to the membrane phospholipids, especially phosphatidylinositol, a reaction that can be enhanced by aspirin treatment.
-It may be stored in this inert form until required for anti-inflammatory purposes, when P2X7, a purinergic receptor for extracellular ATP, is activated with the result that efficient hydrolysis of the phospholipid-bound 15-HETE by group IVA cytosolic phospholipase cPLA2α takes place followed by conversion of the unesterified 15-HETE to bioactive lipoxins by 5-lipoxygenase.
+A complex sequence of reactions begins with activation of toll-like receptor 4 (TLR4), a receptor for endotoxins, which leads to accumulation of the cyclooxygenase-2-derived lipoxin precursor 15-HETE esterified to the membrane phospholipids, especially phosphatidylinositol, a reaction that can be enhanced by aspirin treatment.
+It may be stored in this inert form until needed for anti-inflammatory purposes, when P2X7, a purinergic receptor for extracellular ATP, is activated with the result that efficient hydrolysis of the phospholipid-bound 15‑HETE by group IVA cytosolic phospholipase cPLA2α takes place followed by conversion of the unesterified 15-HETE to lipoxins by 5‑LOX.

 Catabolism.
-Lipoxins are rendered inert by the actions of 15-hydroxyprostaglandin dehydrogenase and prostaglandin reductase with production of 13,14‑dihydro-15-hydroxy-LXA4 and eventually 15-oxo metabolites.
-The epi-lipoxins have a two-fold longer half-life than the lipoxins as they are catabolized less efficiently, possibly because of the uncommon 15R-stereochemistry.
+Lipoxins are rendered inert by the actions of 15-hydroxyprostaglandin dehydrogenase and prostaglandin reductase with production of 13,14‑dihydro-15-hydroxy-LXA4 and eventually 15-oxo metabolites; omega-oxidation (CYP3A) has a similar effect.
+The epi-lipoxins have a two-fold longer half-life than the lipoxins as they are catabolized less efficiently, possibly because of the uncommon 15R‑stereochemistry.

-The lipoxin structures, which are conserved across species, seem to act at both temporally and spatially distinct sites from other eicosanoids involved in the inflammatory responses.
-In particular, LXA4 is produced endogenously and is protective mainly via interactions with a G-protein-coupled receptor complex (ALX or ALX/FPR2) and a nuclear transcription factor, although binding to other receptors has been reported.
-All the observed reactions appear to be highly stereo-selective in terms of double bond geometry and the chirality of the hydroxyl groups.
-Both the lipoxins and epilipoxins, together with the docosahexaenoic acid metabolite resolvin D1, function by activating the ALX or ALX/FPR2 receptor, and it is now recognized that resolvin and lipoxin metabolism are intimately related.
-For example, resolvin D1 has been shown to decrease the ratio of proinflammatory leukotriene B4 to proresolving lipoxin A4 via a kinase signalling pathway by means of which the nuclear:cytoplasmic ratio of 5-lipoxygenase, the common enzyme in the biosynthesis of these two eicosanoids, is lowered.
-This shift in 5-LOX location dampens LTB4 production and enhances LXA4 production.
+The lipoxin structures, which are conserved across species, seem to act at both temporally and spatially distinct sites from other eicosanoids involved in the inflammatory responses, and all the observed reactions appear to be highly stereo-selective in terms of double bond geometry and the chirality of the hydroxyl groups.
+LXA4 is produced endogenously and was believed to act mainly by binding to a G-protein-coupled receptor complex (ALX or ALX/FPR2) and a nuclear transcription factor, but this has now been questioned and the true mechanism has still to be identified.
+Both the lipoxins and epilipoxins, together with the docosahexaenoic acid metabolite resolvin D1, function in much the same way.
+For example, resolvin D1 has been shown to decrease the ratio of proinflammatory leukotriene B4 to proresolving lipoxin A4 via a kinase signalling pathway by means of which the nuclear:cytoplasmic ratio of 5‑lipoxygenase, the common enzyme in the biosynthesis of these two eicosanoids, is lowered.
+This shift in 5‑LOX location dampens LTB4 production and enhances LXA4 production.

 Eoxins are the C14,15 counterparts of the cysteinyl-leukotrienes and are products of the 12/15‑lipoxygenase (15-LOX-1, ALOX15) of human eosinophils and mast cells.
 The primary metabolite of the lipoxygenase, 15-HPETE, is believed to react with the enzyme further to produce the 14,15‑epoxide, designated eoxin A4, and then by analogy with leukotriene biosynthesis, this in turn is conjugated with glutathione to produce eoxin C4 and thence eoxin D4 (linked to Cys-Glc) and eoxin E4 (linked to Cys only).